SkeletonMan03/QTPy2040-serprog/readme.md

 make
 ```

-Plug in your RP2040 Feather.
+Plug in your QTPy2040.
 Mount it as you would any other USB flash drive.
 Copy `rp2040feather_serprog.uf2` into it.
 Your programmer is now ready.
 If you want to change the firmware, you need to press the button
 on the board while you plug it in.